Nikola Mirotić: 2023 free agency

 However, on 2 November 2023, Mirotić denied the claims and rumors about being influenced by the Serbian Orthodox Church not to join Partizan.

 "Wanting to debunk the slander that seeks to harm our Holy Church and its Patriarch, I have the need to state that I have not yet had the honor to meet His Holiness Patriarch Porfirije nor to communicate with him, directly or indirectly," Mirotić wrote in a post on Instagram.

 Olimpia Milano (2023–2025)

 2023–24 season

 On 3 August 2023, Mirotić signed a two-year deal with Olimpia Milano of the LBA and the EuroLeague.

 On 19 October 2023, Mirotić moved to the Top 10 EuroLeague All-Time scoring list.
 Mirotić scored 3,242nd career point in the EuroLeague game against Real Madrid, overtaking Kyle Hines and Paulius Jankunas.

-AS Monaco (2025–present)
+AS Monaco (2025–2026)

 On 25 July 2025, Mirotić signed with AS Monaco of the French LNB Élite and the EuroLeague.

+Valencia (2026–present)

+On 15 September 2026, Mirotić signed a one-year deal with Valencia of the Spanish Liga ACB and the EuroLeague.